mmazanec22/too-windy/notes.md

 # How to start a PHP server on a Mac (since this info took me an hour to find)
 * php -S localhost:8000

+# How to activate the virtual env
+* source env/bin/activate